The 5 Stages of the Mobile App Development Workflow

 Now that you’ve navigated the submission stage, it’s time to shout about your app from the rooftops!
 An effective marketing strategy can make all the difference in your launch success.

-- Create a Compelling Landing Page: Make an eye-catching landing page that outlines the app's benefits.
+- Create a Compelling Landing Page: Craft an eye-catching page that highlights the app’s benefits.
 Include screenshots, features, and a call to action.
 Collect email addresses for updates.

 - Social Media Teasers: Start generating buzz on social media platforms before your launch.
 Post teasers and behind-the-scenes glimpses, and engage directly with your audience—create anticipation!